yousefelassal/quote-cron/README.md

 > The exercise of an extraordinary gift is the supremist pleasure in life.

 > Thought is the blossom; language the bud; action the fruit behind it.

+> It is unwise to be too sure of one's own wisdom.
+It is healthy to be reminded that the strongest might weaken and the wisest might err.